Trees and Development

 - general site access

-This is important in determining distances between trees and new
+It is important in determining distances between trees and new buildings.

-buildings.
-It should be established as a matter of course through
+It should be established as a matter of course through site investigation.

 Site works and service provision